SanPen/GridCal/doc/md_source/short_circuit.md

 In the unbalanced three-phase power flow simulation, the generators had been modelled as simple power injections into the system, which was completely valid.
 However, this is not sufficient when performing the short-circuit analysis, as the impedance of the generator must also be taken into account.
-GridCal has been programmed to accept a $3 \times 3$ impedance matrix, which includes both the self and mutual impedances between the $abc$ phases.
+VeraGrid has been programmed to accept a $3 \times 3$ impedance matrix, which includes both the self and mutual impedances between the $abc$ phases.
 Furthermore, it is common to encounter generator impedances in the sequence domain.
 Therefore, Fortescue’s theorem must be applied to obtain the equivalent values for the three phases: